Hosted Tokenization Solution

-Hosted tokenization is a best practice approach for financial account data transmission and storage that enables you to process payments without exposing an application to financial account data.
-The system can be used to integrate payment processing functionality without bringing an application into PCI-DSS scope.
+Hosted tokenization is a best practice approach for financial account data transmission and storage.
+This tokenization solution enables you to process payments without exposing an application to financial account data.
+Use the system to integrate payment processing functionality without bringing an application into PCI-DSS scope.

-Fines can range from $5,000 to $500,000.
+Fines can range from $5,000 to $500,000 for data breaches.
 Banks may assess costs for forensic research needed to secure data and assess the scope of a breach.
 Credit card issuers may levy fines as a punishment for non-compliance and propose a timeline of increasing fines.

 Breaches of security due to non-compliance can have serious consequences: